 What kind of vanilla beans should I buy?

 To my understanding, there are three main types of vanilla beans.
 I use the Madagascar or Bourbon bean as it creates the same flavor as you would normally get in the grocery store, and is in the middle price range.
 I purchase my beans in bulk from Amazon–if you order a whole pound at once, you have enough beans for YEARS (ask me how I know) and they cost less than $1 each.
 The beans are fragrant and moist, and keep for several years (again, ask me how I know!).
 Here’s a link to vanilla beans on Amazon.

 What kind of alcohol should I use to make vanilla extract?

 I use vodka because it gives me the most straight forward vanilla flavor.
-You can also use bourbon, but it’s gonna taste a little different than store bought The key word here is “cheap”.
+You can also use bourbon, but it’s gonna taste a little different than store bought.
+The key word here is “cheap”.
 Any brand will do.
 I buy it in the largest bottle my liquor store carries, when it’s on sale (I watch the ads).
 I got a 60 oz bottle for $17.82.
-For those who’ve never been in a liquor store or bought hooch before (like me) it’s clear, like water, and my bottle looks like this… Feel free to inform the cashier what you’re really going to do with 3 gallons of vodka while you check it if it makes you feel more upstanding.
+For those who’ve never been in a liquor store or bought hooch before (like me) it’s clear, like water, and my bottle looks like this… Feel free to inform the cashier what you’re really going to do with 3 liters of vodka while you check it if it makes you feel more upstanding.